Bid/Ask Gap Emerges in the Investment Sales Market, as Buyers Face Rising Rates

 “We have to keep in mind that these conditions vary greatly by property and location, but there is ample opportunity in the market, including value-add deals, particularly for office properties and shopping centers.
 These lagged the recovery and still have room for occupancy and rent expansion,” Nadji says.

 In the meantime, deal volume is forecast to pick up later in the year.
-According to Elms, “I would not be surprised if it starts to get busier later in the year, although it has started off slow.”
+“I would not be surprised if it starts to get busier later in the year, although it has started off slow,” says Robert Elms, senior managing director in Savills Studley’s Capital Markets Group.

 Marcus & Millichap expects sales to improve “once there is clarity on the shape of tax reform, less regulation, which could increase lending and economic stimuli, which could create more jobs,” according to Nadji.